-1.7 Downloading, Compiling and Running Version 0.7 on the Unix/Linux Operating Systems
+1.6 Downloading, Compiling and Running Version 0.8 on the Unix/Linux Operating Systems

-As noted above, version 0.7 (and future versions) have a code base that compiles in the UNIX gcc environment, which means that the program can usually be compiled and run on any Unix-based machine-we've done this on about half a dozen different systems.
+As noted above, version 0.8 (and future versions) have a code base that compiles in the UNIX gcc environment, which means that the program can usually be compiled and run on any Unix-based machine-we've done this on about half a dozen different systems.
 That file contains a Makefile that provides the instructions to the command MAKE to compile a version of the program for that machine.
-In order to work, the machine you are installing on needs the gcc compiler suite and the ncurses terminal library, but in our experience most systems have these installed.
+In order to work, the machine you are installing on needs somewhat arbitrary: The program works okay with just an 80-column window, though given contemporary screen sizes there is little reason to be this restrictive.
+The 48-row size is essential: the ncurses formatting will not work properly with any smaller number.